 21. ASKJA

-Askja is a large volcano situated in the Dyngjufjöll Mountain Range which is part of the Vatnajökull Glacier National Park in the highlands.
+Askja is a large volcano situated in the Dyngjufjöll Mountain Range, which is part of the Vatnajökull Glacier National Park.

 The main caldera was formed over 10,000 years ago when the roof of the large magma chamber collapsed in on itself.
 This caused a whopping 45 square kilometer caldera.